newtheatre/history-project/_shows/19_20/spring_awakening.md

     quote: "I applaud all involved with the two productions for dealing with such difficult topics so sensitively.
 ‘SPRING’ and ‘AWAKENING’ make up a very moving piece of digital theatre that raises timeless points on teenage sexuality.
 Despite the difficult circumstances the cast and crew have had to adapt to, their resilience paid off."
   - type: YouTube
     href: https://www.youtube.com/watch?v=y0hYhi4H3gA
-    title: Watch SPRING on YouTube
+    title: Watch 'SPRING' on YouTube
   - type: YouTube
     href: https://www.youtube.com/watch?v=BxMjP1Pkk14
-    title: Watch AWAKENING on YouTube
+    title: Watch 'AWAKENING' on YouTube

 ---